“A blue dragon is standing in my neighbor’s front yard! Live, I hope you’re getting this.” the guy next door screams.

 Musfall pours more, but this time it’s inside of a large pot as Kalera opens her front window.

 “You must drink this,” she tells Xavgon, pointing to the pot.

 The house shakes as he approaches and sticks his head inside.
 Kalera lifts the pot as he opens his mouth, and then she pours.
 After that, Xavgon begins to morph, and within minutes he has become a gold pendant with a hole at the very top.
 Amazingly, he can still communicate with her.

 Entering her bedroom and opening one of her dresser draws, Kalera removes a long chain belonging to her mother.
 She pushes it through the hole and places him around her neck while Musfall and Zoran walk in and watch.

 “Hmm.
 I was wondering, and I was correct.
 The potion allows you to communicate.
 Remember, cazuel is all you say to bring him back, but there is something else.
 If you want to limit his size when he returns, you say cazuel minor, and he will be but a child.
 Say cazuel maleck, and he will be but as a teen.
 If you say cazuel tod, he will be but as a toddler.
 And when you want him to become himself, just say cazuel,” Musfall explains.

-They take some time to collaborate as Kalera packs.
-Zoran goes back and forth with Musfall about staying behind, but his love for Kalera will not allow him to do so.
-He calls his boss and quits his job.
+Zoran walks over to the fire place, picks up his phone, calls his boss and quits his job.
 Then he calls his mother, who immediately asks about Kalera.
-He tells her Kalera is fine since she has no way of knowing about what happened downtown.
+He tells her Kalera is fine since she has no way of knowing about what happened.